Subsurface-mobile USER MANUAL

-A free Internet cloud storage account can be used for storing dive log information.
-This cloud storage account can be created either from Subsurface on the desktop or Subsurface-mobile using a mobile device; in fact, you can do full maintenance of a dive log from Subsurface-mobile alone.
-On the other hand, if you share credentials between Subsurface-mobile and Subsurface for desktop, through the Subsurface cloud storage your dive log can be shared by both devices.
+The Subsurface developers provide a custom free Internet cloud storage account that can be used for storing dive log information.
+This cloud storage account can be created either from Subsurface on the desktop or Subsurface-mobile using a mobile device; you can do full maintenance of a dive log from Subsurface-mobile alone.
+By using the same credentials wirh Subsurface-mobile and Subsurface for desktop, the Subsurface cloud storage allows you to share your dive log between both (or even more than two) devices.

 The dive data are cached both on the mobile device as well as on the desktop -- it is easy to create backups of the data (for example in XML format) on the desktop, and both mobile device and desktop keep a local copy of the data so that the dive log is always accessible, even without Internet connection.
 The Subsurface team never accesses a user’s dive data without explicit permission to do so, the data are not used for any purpose other than providing them to the user who created them.
 There are no ads and no harvesting / analysis of the data stored in the Subsurface cloud storage.

 1) Enter an e-mail address and a password in the fields indicated on the screen.
 The e-mail address should be in lower case and the password should contain a combination of letters from the alphabet (upper and lower case) and/or numbers.
 Tap the “Sign-in or Register” button.
 If you have already set up an account from the Subsurface desktop application, enter the same credentials here.
 Once the dive list has been downloaded from the cloud, Subsurface-mobile usually works only with the the local copy on the mobile device.
 This avoids long delays or even failure of operations if there is a bad (or no) internet connection, a situation fairly common at many dive sites.